 d.
 No player who chooses B league may, thereafter, play in a C league game.

 e.
-No player who chooses C league may play in B or A league after his team’s final regular season C game.
+No player who chooses a lower league may play in higher league after his original team’s final regular season.

 f.
 Any B or C player may, prior to his team’s final regular season game, elect to move to a higher level of play, but, once he participates at the higher level he must remain there for the remainder of the schedule.